rust-lang/reference/src/introduction.md

 # Introduction

 This book is the primary reference for the Rust programming language.

-> [!NOTE]
-> For known bugs and omissions in this book, see our [GitHub issues].
-If you see a case where the compiler behavior and the text here do not agree, file an issue so we can think about which is correct.
+It serves as a description of the syntax, semantics, and interpretation of the Rust language.

 ## Rust releases